AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/asset-details.md

 Asset details include metadata applied during the creation or upload process.
 Asset metadata types include [system metadata](#system-metadata) and [user-defined metadata](#user-defined-metadata).

-The following asset contains system metadata describing the file type, size, and other characteristics, one user-defined keyword, and several AI-detected attributes and colors.
+The following image asset contains system metadata describing the file type, size, and other characteristics, one user-defined keyword, and several AI-detected attributes and colors.

 ![details of an asset with multiple tags](/help/assets/content-asset-details.png)